A General and Transferable Local Hybrid Functional for Electronic Structure Theory and Many-Fermion Approaches: Theory

-However, both forms remain unsuitable for the limiting iso-orbital case, being unable to yield (nearly) vanishing one electron energies, or obtain the correct correlation energy in the low-density strongly interacting limit.
-A more suitable form in this limit must be constructed from knowledge of the behavior of electrons in the iso-orbital limit. \begin{enumerate} \item For a non-degenerate reference, the electron correlation for two-electron systems is approaching a finite limited value.
+However, any form of PBE is unsuitable for the limiting iso-orbital case, being unable to yield (nearly) vanishing one electron energies, or obtain the correct correlation energy in the low-density strongly interacting limit.
+B95 contrary does not yield the correct values in the high-density iso-orbital limit.
+A more suitable form in this limit must therefore be constructed from knowledge of the behavior of electrons in the iso-orbital limit. \begin{enumerate} \item For a non-degenerate reference, the electron correlation for two-electron systems is approaching a finite limited value.
 Additionally, correlation energies in physical systems are only weak functions of the density, i.e.\ correlation in H$^{-}$, He, and in the limit of $Z\rightarrow \infty$ are only weakly density dependent.\cite{Umrigar.Gonze:Accurate.1994} \item In the low density limit of the iso-orbital region, the correlation energy becomes independent of spin polarization. \item Inter-fermion correlation energies in multicomponent DFT have recently also been shown to only be weakly dependent on the density. \cite{Holzer.Franzke:Beyond.2024} \end{enumerate} In addition to these observations, the correlation function should only use occupied KS orbitals throughout for simplicity. \cite{Becke:Perspective.2014}

 Following the approach of Becke, we use a coupling strength integration to derive a valid correlation functional. \cite{Becke:Correlation.1988} We propose a coupling strength integrand

 with $\gamma_{\alpha \beta}$ being defined as